sakshiagrwal/sakshiagrwal/README.md

 <h4 align="center">
-  💭 The happiness of a man in this life does not consist in the absence but in the mastery of his passions.
+  💭 You can only learn so much from books.
+You can only learn so much from education.
+Ultimately, it is the wisdom of God that will carry you through in the toughest situations of life.
   <h6 align="right">
     <i>
-      ✍️ by Alfred Tennyson
+      ✍️ by Ravi Zacharias
     </i>
   </h6>
 </h4>